PagerDuty/pdagent/README.md

 The PagerDuty Agent is completely open-source which means that you can download the source code and customize it for your needs.

+# Developing

+See the file `pydev-setup.txt` for PyDev setup instructions.